BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Introduction

 In general, brain networks can be viewed as complex graphs with anatomic brain regions of interest (ROIs) represented as nodes and FC between brain ROIs as edges.
-This motivates the applications of graph neural networks (GNNs)~\cite{kipf2016semi} for psychiatric diagnosis~\cite{maartensson2018stability, yang2019conditional}.
-So far, GNNs have achieved promising diagnostic accuracy on autism spectrum disorder (ASD)~\cite{rakhimberdina2020population}, schizophrenia~\cite{rakhimberdina2019linear} and bipolar disorder (BD)~\cite{yang2019interpretable}.
+This motivates the applications of graph neural networks (GNNs)~\cite{kipf2016semi} for psychiatric diagnosis~\cite{rakhimberdina2020population,rakhimberdina2019linear}.
+So far, GNNs have achieved promising diagnostic accuracy on autism spectrum disorder (ASD)~\cite{rakhimberdina2020population} and schizophrenia~\cite{rakhimberdina2019linear}.

 Despite of recent performance gains, existing ML-based diagnostic models still suffer from the following issues:

 \begin{enumerate} \item{\textbf{Interpretability:} Most of existing diagnostic models~\cite{rakhimberdina2020population, yao2019triplet} cannot discover explainable brain biomarkers (e.g., ROIs as groups of nodes or edges) elucidating the underlying diagnostic decisions and revealing neural mechanism of the disease.}